supermarsx/smsgate/readme.md

 ## Considerations

-This application authentication only makes sense if used under TLS, it uses a salt and strong hashing algorithm to harden against potential rainbow tables.
-Using this over plain HTTP nulls the objective of using the token as it can be easily obtained from raw network traffic.
+This application authentication only makes sense if used under TLS, it uses a salt and strong hashing algorithm to harden against potential rainbow tables against access codes.
+Using this over plain HTTP defeats the purpose of using a token as it can be easily obtained from raw network traffic.
+Tokens cannot be created using "crypto.subtle.digest" over HTTP, for that you'll need enable insecure inside on config.
+This application is made with modern browsers in mind, older browsers may encounter difficulties or may not function as expected.
+Chrome is the recommended browser as it implements all functionality in an ideal scenario but any other modern popular browser will probably work well.
+A way of avoiding white screen flash when changing pages is implemented using prefetch/prerender functionality, Safari isn't supported.

+...
+Compilation notes

+You may need to set react native sha512 library `compileSdk` directive to at least `28` to be able to compile the apk.

 ## Built with